entando/entando-docs/vuepress/docs/next/tutorials/consume/solr.md

 kubectl scale deploy/YOUR-APP-NAME-deployment --replicas=1 -n YOUR-NAMESPACE
 ```

+4. When a new core is added to Solr, its schema also needs to be generated.
+This is done automatically for the first or primary collection but, for secondary collections, it must be triggered manually by clicking `Refresh` next to each content type under `App Builder` → `Content` → `Solr Configuration`.

-**Note:** When Solr is first enabled, the application content should be reindexed via `App Builder` → `Content` → `Settings` → `Reload the indexes`
+5. Reindex the content using `App Builder` → `Content` → `Settings` → `Reload the indexes`.

-4. (Optional) Confirm Solr is configured correctly:
-* Access the App Builder and verify the `Solr Configuration` menu is present under the Content menu.
-This allows tactically re-indexing specific content types.
-* Use the Search Form widget to confirm Content items can be found via search.
+6. Confirm Solr is configured and the index is working correctly by using the Search Form widget to confirm Content items can be found via search.
 This widget is automatically placed in the header of a [page created via the Welcome Wizard](../../docs/compose/welcome-wizard.md).
+For example, searching for `platform` should return at least one result with the default content set.

 **Resources**